 GEMS Westminster School RAK teachers aim to plan challenging, well-organised, interesting lessons with good pace, and incorporating a range of teaching and Assessment for Learning pedagogies.
 There are regular opportunities for students to take on leadership roles, decision-making and problem solving, and students are encouraged to take an active role in the learning opportunities they encounter.
 All staff have high expectations of both their students and each other.

 At Grade 9, students commence their International GCSE studies where they are offered a relatively limited range of subjects including Mathematics, English (both as a first and second language), Biology, Chemistry and Physics, Business Studies, Geography, History and ICT.
 There are no arts subjects offered, though the school endeavours to address this through its after-school activities.
 In addition, students continue to take part in Arabic A/B, Islamic Studies or PHSE, Social Studies, Moral Education and PE.

-For AS and A Levels, which commence at Grade 11, students may take up to 4 options at AS and 3 at A Level from a similar range of subjects, though History is no longer an option, and instead Economics, Psychology, Sociology and Digital Media and Design are added.
+For AS and A Levels, which commence at Grade 11, students may take up to four options at AS and three at A Level from a similar range of subjects, though History is no longer an option, and instead Economics, Psychology, Sociology and Digital Media and Design are added.
 Arabic, Islamic Studies, Moral Education and PE also remain on the subject list.

 After school activities are provided for Grades 1-11, and offered each term.
 Students have the opportunity to sign-up for activities across a broad range of subjects, including sports, information technology, performing arts, visual arts, music, dance, EAL (English as Additional Language), cooking, junk modelling, public speaking, magazine and newspaper.
 The lessons are offered once a week, for 45 minutes after school.
 School teams and clubs are established in basketball, football, cricket, badminton, table tennis, and athletics, ecology, Arabic and EAL (English as Additional Language).